Hampton police searching for attempted robbery, carjacking suspect

 HAMPTON, Va.
-(WAVY) — A suspect is wanted in connection to a attempted robbery and carjacking incident that occurred during the early morning of Memorial Day.
+(WAVY) — A suspect is wanted in connection to an attempted robbery and carjacking incident that occurred during the early morning of Memorial Day.

 Hampton Police say they received a call just before 3 a.m. for a carjacking that occurred in the 200 block of Union Street.